Previous dayMarch 19, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.5 earthquake near northern Mid-Atlantic Ridge came in on March 19, 2026 at 21:26 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
-Coordinates: 13.351°, -45.487°.
+A magnitude 4.5 seismic event took place near northern Mid-Atlantic Ridge on March 19, 2026 at 21:26 UTC.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+The epicenter is at 13.351°, -45.487°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19